Why is My Car Shaking?

 Keep in mind these are just some of the reasons why your vehicle could be vibrating but are not the only possibilities.
 Virginia Tire & Auto recommends you bring your vehicle in for inspection for a proper and thorough evaluation.

-If your car is shaking, vibrating, or making any kind of movement that doesn’t seem quite right, make an appointment at one of our 15 locations in Virginia and we will get to the bottom of what’s going on with your car.
+If your car is shaking, vibrating, or making any kind of movement that doesn’t seem quite right, make an appointment at one of our 17 locations and we will get to the bottom of what’s going on with your car.